 For example, let's say that you are interested in dealing UK shares that trade on the London Stock Exchange (LSE).
-Going to the DataFeeds control panel, you see that next to 'Shares -LSE (UK)' there is a red icon with a tick, indicating that you are set up to receive a 'mix' of free MTF prices, but not exchange data from LSE.
+Going to the Data Feeds control panel, you see that next to 'Shares - LSE (UK)' is a grey icon that indicates you are set up to receive a mix of free MTF prices, but not exchange data from LSE.